sbatch, squeue, scancel, sacct, and sinfo) that you’ll use throughout the rest of the tutorial series to run real training workloads on SUNK.

 View job output

-Any standard output and error output are collected in the files specified in the sbatch directives in the job script.
-After your job has completed, you can view the output in these files.View cluster information
+After your job finishes, you’ll typically want to inspect what it produced and check for any errors.
+Slurm collects standard output and error output in the files specified by the sbatch directives in the job script.
+After your job completes, you can view the output in these files.View cluster information

 Example command